 Research output per year

-Tao Wang is a Hallsworth Research Fellow in Chinese Political Economy at the University of Manchester, U.K. He earned a PhD in Politics from the University of Manchester in September 2021.
-His research lies at the intersection of informal institutions, political representation, and public opinion, with a regional focus on East Asia.
-Currently he centres on constituency service in Taiwan, examining the ramifications of informal rules such as guanxi.
-He is also developing studies on authoritarian public opinion and foreign affairs, with an ongoing project about sources of popular support in China for Russia’s war in Ukraine.
-Tao’s research has been published in Foreign Affairs, Journal of Contemporary China, World Affairs and etc.
+Tao Wang is a Hallsworth Research Fellow in Chinese Political Economy at the University of Manchester, where he earned a PhD in Politics in 2021.
+His research lies at the intersection of public opinion, foreign policy, and political representation, with a regional focus on East Asia.
+His current work centres on authoritarian public opinion and foreign affairs, one of which aims to address the sources of popular support in China for Russia’s war in Ukraine.
+He is also developing a book manuscript on constituency service in Taiwan, examining the ramifications of social norms such as guanxi.
+Tao’s research has been published in Foreign Affairs, Foreign Policy, the British Journal of Social Psychology, Journal of Contemporary China, etc. His commentaries have featured in Bloomberg, The Financial Times, and The Guardian, among others.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):